• Home

 Overview

-Switch 4 Democracy PAC focuses on a narrow but powerful leverage point: identifying Republican members of Congress who represent districts that voted for Joe Biden in 2020.
-These representatives sit at the intersection of electoral vulnerability, shifting suburban demographics, and increasing pressure to distance themselves from extremist factions.
+Switch 4 Democracy PAC focuses on a narrow yet impactful leverage point: identifying Republican representatives in Biden-won districts who face electoral vulnerability.
+These likely contenders are situated at the crossroads of shifting suburban demographics and increasing pressure to distance themselves from extremist factions.

-These districts are the most structurally plausible environments for responsible realignment, caucus shifts, or high‑impact breaks with MAGA‑aligned leadership.
+These Biden-won districts represent the most structurally plausible environments for responsible realignment, caucus shifts, or high-impact breaks with MAGA-aligned leadership, making them likely contenders for change among Republican representatives.

 Republican Representatives From Biden‑Won Districts

-These members represent districts where voters chose Joe Biden in 2020 but elected a Republican to Congress.
-They are the most structurally plausible candidates for a party switch or caucus realignment, especially under conditions of political pressure, donor shifts, or institutional instability.
+These members represent Biden-won districts where voters chose Joe Biden in 2020 but elected Republican representatives to Congress.
+They are the most structurally plausible candidates for a party switch or caucus realignment, especially under conditions of political pressure, donor shifts, or institutional instability, making them likely contenders for future political changes.

-Below is the full list of current GOP House members from Biden‑won districts, along with the 2020 presidential margin and brief strategic notes.
+Below is the full list of current Republican representatives from Biden-won districts, along with the 2020 presidential margin and brief strategic notes on likely contenders.

 Mike Lawler (NY-17)